connerkward/search_engine/README.md

 TO OPERATE:

 First install the required packages.
-Working index is inlcuded in files, however, to rebuild the index on a new set of files, folders "INDEX" and "INVERT" must be created in project root prior to this.
+Working index is inlcuded in files, however, to rebuild the index on a new set of files, folders "INDEX", "INVERT", and "DATA" must be created in project root prior to this.
+Depending on OS, make sure the variable DATA_DIR points to the right folder.
+This program was run on Windows.

 MAC AND LINUX
-(for Windows use approprite directory making command)
+(on Windows use approprite directory making command)
 ~~~
 mkdir INVERT
 mkdir INDEX